grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /ready
 ```

-This endoint returns 200 when Grafana Mimir is ready to serve traffic.
+This endoint returns 200 when Grafana Fire is ready to serve traffic.

-### Metrics
+### Profiles

 ```
-GET /metrics
+GET /profiles
 ```

-This endpoint returns the metrics for the running Grafana Mimir service in the Prometheus exposition format.
+This endpoint returns the profiles for the running Grafana Fire service in the Prometheus exposition format.

 ### Pprof